morpheus18-glitch/nextjs-boilerplate/README.md

 The application uses a PostgreSQL database via Neon.
 Set the `DATABASE_URL` environment variable to your connection string before running the server.
 When the app first connects it will automatically create the required `users` table and insert a default admin account.

+During local development the session cookie is set without the `Secure` flag so login works over HTTP.
+In production the cookie is `Secure` and `SameSite=Lax`.

 **Default credentials**

 - Username: `admin`